 Work Experience FAQs

-- The CBA does not require co-ops or internships (unless specializing in the Sales and Services Marketing specialization), but it is strongly recommended that students gain work experience before graduation.
-Students who are interested in a co-op or internship should contact the Business Career Accelerator in 264 BA or go the the Cooperative Education and Internship Program in the Career Center.
+- The CoB does not require co-ops or internships (unless specializing in the Sales and Services Marketing specialization), but it is strongly recommended that students gain work experience before graduation.
+Students who are interested in a co-op or internship should contact the Business Career Accelerator in 264 BA or go the Cooperative Education and Internship Program in the Career Center.

 - To receive credit for work experience, students would need to sign up for the appropriate internship seminar course (ACCT 4890, BA 4890, MIS 4890, or MKT 4890), if offered.
 Advise students to read the course descriptions in the Undergraduate Catalog for enrollment requirements.

 - An elective is any course that counts toward the Bachelor of Science in Business Administration (BSBA).
 Students should refer to the back of their checksheet for a list of courses that do not count toward the BSBA for their catalog year.

 - Enough electives to reach 122 credit hour towards the degree for graduation.
 The number depends on number of hours in General requirements, Business Cores and Specialization.

 - BSBA Admission requirements must be achieved within 45 credit hours and are the following: Minimum 12 BGSU credit hours toward the BSBA degree; minimum 2.5 BGSU cumulative GPA; letter grade of C or better in calculus (Math 1260, BA 1600 or 1310 or both 1340 and 1350); and completion of 4 or more of the following with at least a C: ACCT 2210, ACCT 2220, ECON 2020, ECON 2030, BA 2110, BA 2120, BA 2030, IS 2000.